 3-Absolute security & privacy control

-The improved security level of private clouds is-greater compared to the public cloud, as all your files and data are saved/managed on servers accessible only to your company (single-tenant environment).
+The improved security level of private clouds is more significant compared to the public cloud, as all your files and data are saved/managed on servers accessible only to your company (single-tenant environment).

-Also, if your servers are located in a data center, they will be accessible by your same internal IT team through a highly secured network, instead of the unsecured normal internet connection.
+Also, suppose your servers are located in a data center.
+In that case, they will be accessible by your same internal IT team through a highly secure network instead of the unsecured regular internet connection.

 Beware, it is your IT department that will be held accountable at the end of the day for any potential wrongdoings or, for example, sensitive data leaks to third-party providers.